 The Cartridge Header

-After displaying the Nintendo Logo, the built-in boot procedure jumps to
+After displaying the Nintendo logo, the built-in boot ROM jumps to the address $0100

-this address ($0100), which should then jump to the actual main program
+, which should then jump to the actual main program in the cartridge.

 CE ED 66 66 CC 0D 00 0B 03 73 00 83 00 0C 00 0D